abdulkhaliqsoule/alx-system_engineering-devops/0x00-shell_basics/README.md

 16-clan-emacs- a script that deletes all files in the current working directory that end with the character ~ 17-tree - a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
-18-commas - A script that lists all the files and directories of the current directory, separated by commas (,)
+18-commas - A script that lists all the files and directories of the current directory, separated by commas (,) 19- File type: School- Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0